-A crucial part of cloud security involves managing user identities, their permissions, and resources they have access to.
-This can be an extremely challenging task for organizations who may have users accessing public cloud resources from a number of different devices and networks.
+A crucial part of cloud security involves managing user identities, their permissions, and the resources they have access to.
+Organizations may have users accessing public cloud resources from a number of different devices and networks.
+And this can be an extremely challenging task.
 Additionally, organizations may be utilizing multiple clouds and managing access across all of those public clouds.
-Most public cloud vendors today provide cloud Identity and Access Management (IAM) frameworks to help facilitate and secure users’ identities and access to resources.
+Most public cloud vendors today offer Cloud Identity and Access Management (Cloud IAM) frameworks.
+These frameworks are designed to facilitate and secure users’ identities and their access to resources.

 Cloud IAM provides fine-grained access control and visibility for centrally managing cloud resources.
-Let’s take a closer look at cloud identity and access management in the context of Google Cloud Platform and G Suite, and how organizations can make use of the cloud IAM framework as a means to secure and provide access to resources for their users.
+Now, let’s delve deeper into cloud identity and access management, specifically within the context of Google Cloud Platform and G Suite.
+We will explore how organizations can effectively utilize the cloud IAM framework to secure resources and provide access to users.

 - Identity and Access control